beyescay/memento/README.md

 <p align="center"><img src="images/desc.png" width="400" height="600" /></p>

 ## So, who are you?
-I am a simple chatbot style app built in C++ that helps you to remember information forever.
+I am a simple chatbot style app written in C++ that helps you to remember information forever.
 I make use of the "Hermann Ebbinghaus'" forgetting curve, and the concept of "Spaced Repitition" to help users to retain information in their memory forever.

 ## Sorry, I forgot your name!
 Can you tell me yours again?